sainaadira/ztm-notes/README.md

 ## My learning journey
-- Notes from 2  Zero to Mastery courses I am taking on udemy with Andrei Neagoie
+- Notes from Zero to Mastery courses I am taking on Udemy with Andrei Neagoie
 - Keeping track of what I learned and using reference examples